Authentication

 The next step is to obtain an access token.
 The client must send a HTTP POST request to the base URL https://accounts.fax.plus/token with the following parameters:

-header is properly composed, and that the client ID is passed in the request body.
+Authorization header is properly composed, and that the client ID is passed in the request body.
 Most libraries require additional flags to be set to enable this behavior.

 If the request was successful, you will be granted an access token in JSON format.